Prep for discovery calls to boost conversions

 And here's the thing: prospects notice.
 They notice when you reference something specific.
 They notice when your questions make them think.
 They notice when you're not asking the same crap everyone else asks.

-That's how you turn discovery calls into real pipeline.
+That's how you turn discovery calls into a real pipeline.